Findomain/Findomain/README.md

 `findomain -t example.com -o`

-4. Make a search of subdomains and resolve the IP address of subdomains (if possible):
+4. Make a search of subdomains and export the data to a custom output file name:

+`findomain -t example.com -u example.txt`

+5. Make a search of only resolvable subdomains:

-`findomain -t example.com -i`
+`findomain -t example.com -r`

-5. Make a search of subdomains and resolve the IP address of subdomains (if possible), exporting the data to a output file (the output file name in it case is example.com.txt):
+6. Make a search of only resolvable subdomains, exporting the data to a custom output file.

-`findomain -t example.com -i -o
+`findomain -t example.com -r -u example.txt`

-6. Search subdomains from a list of domains passed using a file (you need to put a domain in every line into the file):
+7. Search subdomains from a list of domains passed using a file (you need to put a domain in every line into the file):

 `findomain -f file_with_domains.txt`

+8. Search subdomains from a list of domains passed using a file (you need to put a domain in every line into the file) and save all the resolved domains into a custom file name:

+`findomain -f file_with_domains.txt -r -u multiple_domains.txt`

 # TODO